Thomas Pinckney: Family

 His father, Charles Pinckney, was Chief Justice of South Carolina.
 His mother, Eliza Lucas, was prominent for introducing the cultivation of indigo to the colonies.

 His brother Charles Cotesworth Pinckney and his cousin Charles Pinckney were signers of the United States Constitution.

 Pinckney first married Elizabeth Motte in 1779, a daughter of Jacob and Rebecca Brewton Motte, a planter and merchant family.
 After her death, he married in 1797 her younger sister, Frances, the widow of John Middleton.
 (He was a cousin of Arthur Middleton.)
 The Mottes were patriots in the Revolution.

-Pinckney's elder son, Colonel Thomas, Jr.[1780-1842], married Elizabeth Izard [1781-1862], a cousin twice removed of South Carolina Congressman Ralph Izard.
+Pinckney's elder son, Colonel Thomas Jr. (1780–1842), married Elizabeth Izard (1781–1862), a cousin twice removed of South Carolina Congressman Ralph Izard.

 His younger son, named Charles Cotesworth Pinckney (1789–1865) after his brother, married Phoebe Caroline Elliott, a daughter of a South Carolina State Representative, William Elliott, and Phoebe Waight.
 That son served as Lt.
 Governor of South Carolina between 1832 and 1834.

 The Pinckneys' daughter Elizabeth married William Lowndes, son of Revolutionary War-era South Carolina Governor Rawlins Lowndes.
-He became a leading Republican voice in the House of Representatives from 1812 until his death in 1822.
+He became a leading Democratic-Republican voice in the House of Representatives from 1812 until his death in 1822.
 Lowndes's connection to the Pinckneys, despite their contrasting political affiliation, helped gain the younger man's election to Congress in 1811.